Easy Dutch Oven Pulled Chicken – Mexican Style!

 Equipment

-To slow-cook chicken thighs in the oven, a good cast iron Dutch oven is essential.
-For this recipe, I use my Le Creuset 24cm French oven.
-It cooks everything perfectly and I can pop it straight onto the table, which means no serving up.
+To slow-cook chicken thighs in the oven, a good cast-iron Dutch oven is essential.
+For this recipe, I use my Le Creuset 24cm enamel Dutch oven.
+It cooks everything perfectly, and I can pop it straight onto the table, which means no serving up.
 Winner!
-Note, If you batch cook this one and make a double recipe, you’ll need to use a 28cm pot.
+Note: If you batch cook this one and make a double recipe, you’ll need to use a 28cm pot.

 You’ll also need two forks to shred the chicken.